IgnacioBayon/CV_PROJECT/README.md

         2.3 When each new state is registered, we will check with the password function if the sequencing is correct.

+## Results
+We have got very good results with the tracker.
+The camera is able to detect the pieces in real time and the sequencing works perfectly too.
+The color detection was very accurate, but as we have mentioned earlier on, the project is subject to the lighting conditions and depends on it to an certain extent.
+Nevertheless, we are very much satisfied with the results obtained, as we have achieved our main goal, which was to track a checkers game in real time keeping a register of the board states.

+To see the execution, please check the video (if you have access).

 ## Future improvements
 As we have seen, as the tracking is done from the start, there is no actual use for the sequencing.
 We have considered the sequencing could unlock a certain recommendation tool that could guide you in the checkers game.
 This tool could consist of a function that, given the current state of the board, would recommend you the best move to do.
 We could use a database of checkers games to train a neural network (deep learning) and possibly allow the algorithm to play against istelf for further training.
 This would be a very interesting project to develop in the future.